oclipa/csharp-cheat-sheet/README.md

 ```

    * ### Predicate&lt;T&gt;:
-      * Basically, a special case of Func, which returns a bool.
+      * A special case of Func that only returns a bool.

 </div>